 Note: this blog post is mostly about SQL ORM

-After some years of programming web back-end and other services, I’ve come to think very negatively about ORM in general.
+After some years of programming web back-end and internal corporate software, I’ve come to think very negatively about ORM and its widespread use.

 I had no problems with ORM during my first 2 years in the industry.
 This is simply because most things I did with SQL back then as a junior dev was very simple and straightforward.
 We rarely changed the SQL schemas, and when we did, it was easy.